YVDKausthubh18/PRODIGY_AD_02/README.md

+# PRODIGY_AD_02

-This repository is about Implementation of TO-DO list app using Python Tkinter.
+This repository is about TO DO list app using Python Tkinter.

-This TO DO list app allows us to edit, delete, and add a new list to it.
+This TO DO list app that allows us to add, edit, and delete tasks.
+# Technologies Used

+1. Python
+2. Python GUI - Tkinter